graphile/graphile.github.io/src/pages/docs/plugins.md

 ## Plugins

+Almost everything in Graphile-Build is accomplished through plugins.
+You can add plugins, remove plugins, even replace the entire stack if you so desire.

 ### Loading Plugins

-Graphile-Build plugins are simple functions that interact with the `SchemaBuilder` (TODO: link to SchemaBuilder docs), for example adding hooks.
+Graphile-Build plugins are simple functions that interact with [the `SchemaBuilder`](/graphile-build/schema-builder/), for example adding hooks.
-When you perform `buildSchema(plugins)` we create a new SchemaBuilder instance and then load each of the plugins against it.
+When you perform [`buildSchema(plugins)`](/graphile-build/graphile-build/) we create a new `SchemaBuilder` instance and then load each of the plugins against it.

 The plugins are loaded in the order specified, if a plugin returns a Promise (e.g. an asynchronous plugin) then we will wait for that promise to resolve